prateekrastogi/consert.frontend/docs/testing/unit-testing.md

 });
 ```

-If our `toggleNav` action works correctly, this is the output Jest will show us:
+If our `toggleNav` action works correctly, this is the output Mocha will show us:

 ```
 NavBar actions